LGBTQ+ Family Building

 After confirming proper ovarian follicle development, through ultrasound monitoring, the eggs are retrieved and examined in the IVF lab, the ART Reproductive Center.

-The eggs are then carefully fertilized using the male partner’s sperm.
+The eggs are then carefully fertilized using sperm.
 In some cases, we may use assisted reproductive technologies, such as ISCI, to ensure fertilization.

 Embryos then grow and develop in vitro.
-PGD which is pre-implantation genetic diagnosis is an assisted reproductive technology that we often utilize to select only the healthiest embryos and screen for chromosomal abnormalities.
+PGT which is pre-implantation genetic testing is an assisted reproductive technology that we often utilize to select only the healthiest embryos and screen for chromosomal abnormalities.

-Embryo or blastocyst transfer is used to transfer and implant the embryos into the surrogate mother’s uterus.
+Embryo or blastocyst transfer is used to transfer and implant the embryo(s) into the gestational carrier’s uterus.

-The surrogate carries your child ideally to term, producing a happy, healthy child who is uniquely and completely yours.
+The gestational carrier then carries your child ideally to term, producing a happy, healthy child who is uniquely and completely yours.

-Dr. Ghadir maintains the highest level of standards in our IVF surrogacy program.
-The surrogate mothers who participate in our program are from the most credible professional surrogacy agencies.
+Dr. Ghadir maintains the highest level of standards in our IVF gestational carrier program.
+The gestational carriers who participate in our program are from the most credible professional agencies.

 Egg Donor Program